lsst-dm/dm_dev_guide/coding/pybind11_style_guide.rst

 It is sometimes desirable to give a class type a generic name (either as ``typename``, ``typedef`` or ``using`` alias).
 In such cases prefer to call the type ``Class``.
-This is especially common in `declare functions <style-guide-pybind11-declare-template-wrappers>`.
+This is especially common in :ref:`declare functions <style-guide-pybind11-declare-template-wrappers>`.

 .. _style-guide-pybind11-class-object-alias: